-Latin America: recent events
+Latin America: highlights

 The Venice Commission has developed a wide range of activities with Latin American countries based on their interest in sharing with Europe experiences and best practices in fields such as democratic transition, constitution-building, constitutional justice and electoral legislation and practice.
 In recent years the Venice Commission has played a critical role in facilitating and promoting a fruitful dialogue with its partners in Argentina, Bolivia, Brazil, Chile, Mexico and Peru on the issues mentioned above.